Skip to content

 4. PoE Switches (Power over Ethernet)

 PoE switches electricity to security cameras and VoIP phones over the Ethernet network.
 A PoE switch will simplify your network wiring, especially if you have PoE devices.
+For efficient airflow and abundant PoE support in demanding environments, the Juniper EX3400-48P Front-to-Back Airflow Switch offers an ideal balance of versatility and reliability.

 5. Stackable Switches

 These can help you build your network easily.
 Rather than having many single switches, you can combine them and control them as one.
+Growing businesses or data centers with high throughput needs should consider core and aggregation-ready models such as the Cisco C9500-40X-A Switch, built for performance and network stability.

 Ethernet Switch Buying Guide: What to Look For